-Indigenous Peoples of Michigan, the Anishinabeg, views the White Rock on the edge of the Lake Huron shore as a sacred site.
+Indigenous Peoples of Michigan, the Anishinabeg, view the White Rock on the edge of the Lake Huron shore as a sacred site.
 The rock was much, much larger than it appears today.
-(Which in 2019 is mostly underwater).
-The Indian ensured that fresh game and food items were placed on the site as an offering. … Read more White Rock: The Sacred Cornerstone of Michigan’s Thumb
+(Which is 2019 is mostly underwater).
+The Indian ensured that fresh game and food items were placed on the site as an offering.
+Gitchie Manitou or Great Spirit would recognize the offering by the Anishinabeg as a token of thanks for the bounty and richness of the peninsula.

 The Saginaw Trail is the oldest and most traveled route in the Indian trail system in Michigan.
 Starting from the Straits of Detroit to Saginaw.
 It was a trading route with many other trails leading off.
 Today the trail is denoted as a great American Roadway starting with Woodward Avenue in Detroit.